nabaz/samsung-ads/readme.md

 # HTTP/1.1 Response Parser (Erlang & Elixir)

 This repository contains a robust, streaming-capable HTTP/1.1 response parser implemented in both Erlang (`adgear_fun.erl`) and Elixir (`adgear_fun.ex`).
-It was developed as a Staff Software Engineer take-home assessment, prioritizing efficiency, idiomatic BEAM patterns, and RFC 2616 compliance.
+It was developed as a prioritizing efficiency, idiomatic BEAM patterns, and RFC 2616 compliance.

 ## Implementation Choices